Matrix Formulae and Skein Relations for Quasi-Cluster Algebras: Matrix formulae on orientable surfaces with respect to principal laminations

-We generalize the matrix formulae from \cite{MW13} so they work when using coefficients from an arbitrary principal lamination, rather than just principal coefficients, i.e. the case where $b_T(\mathcal{L}_T, \gamma)=1$ for all $\gamma\in T$.
+We generalize the matrix formulae from \cite{MW13}, so they work when using coefficients from an arbitrary principal lamination, rather than just principal coefficients, that is, the case where ${b_T(\mathcal{L}_T, \gamma)=1}$ for all $\gamma\in T$.
 This will be necessary when we eventually generalize these matrix formulae to non-orientable surfaces, for if we lift an arc $\alpha$ on a non-orientable surface to an orientable surface, it will lift to two arcs $\alpha_1$ and $\alpha_2$, one of which will have an $S$-intersection, while the other will have a $Z$-intersection.
 With this in mind, many of the results on cluster algebras found in this section will naturally carry over to quasi-cluster algebras due to the existence of the orientable double cover.

-Fix a marked surface $\SM$, triangulation $T$ of $\SM$ and principal lamination $\mathcal{L}_T=\{L_{\gamma}\,|\,\gamma\in T\}$.
-To a generalized arc or closed loop $\gamma$, we will be associating a cluster algebra element $x_{\gamma}$ using products of matrices in $PSL_2(\mathbb{R})$.
-This can be achieved by recreating $\gamma$ via a concatenation of various elementary steps, each of which has an associated matrix.
+Fix a marked surface $\SM$, triangulation $T$ of $\SM$ and principal lamination $\mathcal{L}_T=\{L_{\gamma} \mid \gamma\in T\}$.
+To a generalized arc or closed loop $\gamma$, we will be associating a cluster algebra element $x_{\gamma}$ using products of matrices in ${\rm PSL}_2(\mathbb{R})$.
+This can be achieved by recreating $\gamma$ via a~concatenation of various elementary steps, each of which has an associated matrix.
 The ensuing path created by adjoining these elementary steps will be referred to as an $M$-path.
 Upon taking the product of these matrices, $x_{\gamma}$ is either the upper right entry or the trace of the resulting matrix, depending on whether $\gamma$ was a generalized curve or a closed loop, respectively.
 The expansion for $x_{\gamma}$ achieved in this manner coincides with what one finds using more traditional means, such as mutation or the snake graph poset structure.

-The definitions and results that we will be stating, and in some instances adjusting, from this section can be found in Sections 4 and 5 of \cite{MW13}.
+The definitions and results that we will be stating, and in some instances adjusting, from this section can be found in \cite[Sections~4 and~5]{MW13}.
 In order to define the aforementioned elementary steps and their matrices, we first need to establish some preliminary notation.